AHORAFLX/help-flexygo/docs/Offline App/DesigningApp.en.md

-App description Common JS Functions Creating App Design Environment Designing App Navigation Options Return Data Process Useful Tokens Tracking Configuration Database Debugging App/Emulator differences Offline AI

-# Designing **flexygo** offline App
+# Designing flexygo offline App

 Once the application is created, we will need to give it functionality, creating the objects, pages, menus and functions.
 There are 5 basic steps to create an applcation and 4 other steps that allow us to have greater functionality in our App.